 What if I don’t have a contested election?

 Many clubs do not have any contested roles – more than 1 person running for a role.
 You still have to run an online election.
 During the election, you will ask if there are any further nominations at least twice for each role.
 If there are none, the individual is then elected with a single vote by the Club Secretary.
 There’s no need for every member to vote when there are no other nominations for a particular role.

 Fill all seven officer positions whenever possible.
 If you do not have enough members to serve, fill the President, Vice President of Education, and Secretary roles with separate people.
 These officers will need to perform the duties of the remaining positions in addition to their primary role.
 If an officer is filling two positions, be sure to enter the same name for both positions in Club Central.

-Online election best practices from Bett Bollhoefer, our Program Quality Director:
+Online election best practices from Bett Bollhoefer, our District Director: